 The question we need to ask ourselves during this stage is “what is the best way to upsell to our customers”?

 Email sequences and ads are a couple of options.

-If you’ve done a good job on the previous 3 stages and built a relationship with your customers, then the hard part of the upselling stage is already done.
+If you’ve done a good job on the previous 3 stages and built a relationship with your customer, then the hard part of the upselling stage is already done.